Relativistic Lagrangian mechanics: Coordinate formulation

 is conserved, although the identification is less obvious since the first term is the relativistic energy of the particle which includes the rest mass of the particle, not merely the relativistic kinetic energy.
-Also, the argument for homogenous functions does not apply to relativistic Lagrangians.
+Also, the argument for homogeneous functions does not apply to relativistic Lagrangians.

 The extension to N particles is straightforward, the relativistic Lagrangian is just a sum of the "free particle" terms, minus the potential energy of their interaction;

 where all the positions and velocities are measured in the same lab frame, including the time.

 The advantage of this coordinate formulation is that it can be applied to a variety of systems, including multiparticle systems.
 The disadvantage is that some lab frame has been singled out as a preferred frame, and none of the equations are manifestly covariant (in other words, they do not take the same form in all frames of reference).
 For an observer moving relative to the lab frame, everything must be recalculated; the position r, the momentum p, total energy E, potential energy, etc. In particular, if this other observer moves with constant relative velocity then Lorentz transformations must be used.
 However, the action will remain the same since it is Lorentz invariant by construction.